SOLAS-TTRPG/SOLAS/Tricks.md

 When you go to use a trick, you can elect to spend extra Focus points beyond the normal cost.
 For each additional Focus point you spend, you roll an additional d6.

+# Basic Tricks
+*Cost: 1 Focus*
+These tricks are things anybody can do.

+## Heal
+*Range: 5ft*
+You help a creature recover lost heart within range (including yourself).
+The target creature regains 1 heart, up to their maximum.

 # Simple Tricks
 *Cost: 2 Focus*
 These tricks represent things that a character can do with hardly any effort.